chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 #### Message Passing: The Cross-Chain Telephone

-The most elegant solution uses message-passing protocols like LayerZero and Axelar to relay governance decisions across chains.
+The most elegant solution uses message-passing protocols like Wormhole and Axelar to relay governance decisions across chains, often combined via Multiple Message Aggregation (MMA).
 Here's how it works: token holders vote on Ethereum (where liquidity and tooling are mature), and the results are automatically transmitted to update contracts on other chains.

 When Uniswap wants to change fees across all its deployments, the process looks like this:
 1. **Vote on Ethereum** using UNI tokens and established governance infrastructure
-2. **Pass the message** through LayerZero to Polygon, Arbitrum, and other chains
+2. **Pass the message** via Wormhole (with Axelar aggregated under MMA) to Polygon, Arbitrum, and other chains
 3. **Execute automatically** on each chain through pre-deployed governance contracts
 4. **Maintain consistency** across all deployments without manual intervention